Meaning of the name

 Falken and Reck are written as one word otherwise it would suggest that the 1000 miles of land between the Falken territory in the East of Germany and the Reck territory in the West is also theirs.
 It is also correct to write Falkenreck with a hyphen: Falken-Reck.

-At the time the family von Falken moves to Earldom Mark, to be precise Hamm, ancestral seat of Familie Reck and also the location of “Haus Reck”, the Family Reck had a lot of influence.
+At the time the family von Falken moves to Westphalen and Earldom Mark, to be precise Hamm, ancestral seat of Familie Reck and also the location of “Haus Reck”, the Family Reck had a lot of influence.
 This can be seen in the text below: